Readers will learn how to configure the EdgeRouter as a PPTP (Point-to-Point Tunneling Protocol) server.

 1. Enter configuration mode.

-2. Add a firewall rule for the PPTP traffic to the local firewall policy.
+2. Add firewall rules for the PPTP traffic to the local firewall policy.

 set firewall name WAN_LOCAL rule 30 action accept